ThejanThrimanna/StockApp/README.md

 Clean Architecture

+## 🧩 Git & Branch Workflow
+To maintain a clean and stable codebase, this project follows a protected branch and pull request workflow.

+### 🛡️ Branch Protection Rules
+✅ Main branch is protected — direct pushes are not allowed.

+✅ All changes must go through a Pull Request (PR).

+✅ Required status checks must pass before merging, including:

+build (GitHub Actions workflow for CI, tests, and formatting)

+✅ Linear history is enforced — no merge commits.

+✅ Force pushes and branch deletions are blocked.

+✅ Pull requests must be up-to-date with the base branch before merging.

 ## 🧹 Code Quality & CI/CD
 This project uses Spotless with Ktlint to maintain consistent code formatting and follow Kotlin best practices.